-Toy Poodles are small dogs with fast metabolisms, so they need food that gives them energy without causing weight gain.
+Toy Poodle dogs are small dogs with fast metabolisms, so they need food that gives them energy without causing weight gain.
 They also benefit from high-quality ingredients, balanced nutrients, and the right feeding routine.
 When you feed your Toy Poodle correctly, you are helping them live a longer, healthier, and more comfortable life.

 In this guide, you will learn what nutrients Toy Poodles need, how much and how often to feed them, what foods are safe or unsafe, and what to do if your dog has special diet needs or feeding problems.